You can talk to a Get Into Teaching Line adviser online between 8am and 8pm.Start live chat

 The information we collect from you may be used to deliver tailored messages on third party platforms, including social media - like Facebook, Instagram, Twitter, Snapchat and Google search.
 Your information will also be used to identify and advertise to people similar to you, who may also be interested in our service.

-We share certain personal data with UCAS, who manage the application system for teacher training.
-Sharing personal information with UCAS enables us to identify those who have applied for teacher training, thus enabling us to remove the names of these applicants from our mailing lists.
+We share certain personal data with UCAS Teacher Training, who manage the application system for teacher training.
+Sharing personal information with UCAS Teacher Training enables us to identify those who have applied for teacher training, thus enabling us to remove the names of these applicants from our mailing lists.
 We also share data to track your application in order to determine the effectiveness of our service and improve it for you and future applicants.
 It also allows us to ensure that public funds are being spent effectively.

 Your personal data, supplied for the purposes of this service, will be used as long as it is deemed necessary.
 We will delete this information if you request us to do so.

-If you do not supply us with your personal information then we cannot provide a tailored advice and information service or offer you access to the services available via our website such as the School Experience Portal.
-However, without registering, you can still access general information via the Get into Teaching helpline and website and can complete an application for Initial Teacher Training through UCAS.
+If you do not supply us with your personal information then we cannot provide a tailored advice and information service or offer you access to the services available via our website such as booking a Train to Teach event.
+However, without registering, you can still access general information via the Get into Teaching helpline and website and can complete an application for Initial Teacher Training through UCAS Teacher Training.